MartinSStewart/elm-serialize/FAQ.md

                 Green ->
                     greenEncoder
         )
-        -- Order matters here!
-Removing a variant, inserting a variant before an existing one, or swapping two variants will prevent you from decoding existing data.
+        -- Note that removing a variant, inserting a variant before an existing one, or swapping two variants will prevent you from decoding existing data.
         |> Codec.variant3 Red Codec.signedInt Codec.string Codec.bool
         |> Codec.variant1 Yellow Codec.float64
         |> Codec.variant0 Green
+        -- It's safe to add new variants here later though
-        |> Codec.buildCustom
+        |> Codec.finishCustom
 ```

 ## What do I use instead of recursive?